-arithmetic average of 12 monthly indices of the previous period.
-In the one year period ending in March 2006, the three best-performing Member States in terms of price stability were Sweden, Finland and Poland, with inflation rates of, respectively 0.9 percent, 1.0 percent and 1.5 percent.
+prices (HICPs) defined in Council Regulation (EC) No 2494/9510.
+In order to assess the price stability criterion a Member State's inflation has been measured by the percentage change in the arithmetic average of 12 monthly indices relative to the arithmetic average of 12 monthly indices of the previous period.
+In the one-year period ending in March 2007, the three best-performing Member States in terms of price stability were Finland, Poland and Sweden, with inflation rates of, respectively 1.3 %, 1.5 % and 1.6 %.
 A reference value calculated as the simple arithmetic average of the inflation rates of the three best-performing Member States in terms of price stability plus 1.5 percentage points was considered in the reports of the Commission and the ECB.
-On this basis, the reference value in the one year period ending in March 2006 was 2.6 percent.
+On this basis, the reference value in the one-year period ending in March 2007 was 3.0 %.

 - (9) According to Article 2 of the Protocol on the convergence criteria referred to in Article 121 of the Treaty establishing the European Community, the criterion on the government budgetary position referred to in the second indent of Article 121(1) of the Treaty shall mean that at the time of the examination the Member State is not the subject of a Council decision under Article 104(6) of the Treaty that an excessive deficit exists. - (10) According to Article 3 of the Protocol on the convergence criteria referred to in Article 121 of the Treaty establishing the European Community, the criterion on participation in the exchange-rate mechanism of the European Monetary System referred to in the third indent of Article 121(1) of the Treaty means that a Member State has respected the normal fluctuation margins provided for by the exchange-rate mechanism (ERM) of the European Monetary System without severe tensions for at least the last two years before the examination.
 In particular, the Member State must not have devalued its currency's bilateral central rate against any other Member State's currency on its own initiative for the same period.
-Since 1 January 1999 the ERM II provides the framework for assessing the fulfilment of the exchange rate criterion.
-In assessing the fulfilment of this criterion in their reports, the Commission and the ECB have examined the two-year period ending in April 2006. - (11) According to Article 4 of the Protocol on the convergence criteria referred to in Article 121 of the Treaty establishing the European Community, the criterion on the convergence of interest rates referred to in the fourth indent of Article 121(1) of the Treaty means that, observed over a period of one year before the examination, a Member State has had an average nominal long-term interest rate that does not exceed by more than two percentage points that of, at most, the three best performing Member States in terms of price stability.
+Since 1 January 1999 the ERM II provides the framework for assessing the fulfillment of the exchange rate criterion.
+In assessing the fulfillment of this criterion in their reports, the Commission and the ECB have examined the two-year period ending 26 April 2007. - (11) According to Article 4 of the Protocol on the convergence criteria referred to in Article 121 of the Treaty establishing the European Community, the criterion on the convergence of interest rates referred to in the fourth indent of Article 121(1) of the Treaty means that, observed over a period of one year before the examination, a Member State has had an average nominal long-term interest rate that does not exceed by more than two percentage points that of, at most, the three best performing Member States in terms of price stability.
 For the purpose of the criteria on the convergence of interest rates, comparable interest rates on 10-year benchmark government bonds were used.
-In order to assess the fulfilment of the interest-rate criterion a reference value calculated as the simple arithmetic average of the nominal long-term interest rates of the three best performing Member States in terms of price stability plus two percentage points was considered in the reports of the Commission and the ECB.
-On this basis, the reference value in the one year period ending in March 2006 was 5.9 percent. - (12) In accordance with Article 5 of the Protocol on the convergence criteria referred to in Article 121 of the Treaty establishing the European Community, the data used in the current assessment of the fulfilment of the convergence criteria will be provided by the Commission.
-For the preparation of this proposal the Commission provided data.
-Budgetary data were provided by the Commission after reporting by the Member States by 1 April 2006 in accordance with Council Regulation (EC) No 3605/93 of 22
+In order to assess the fulfillment of the interest-rate criterion a reference value calculated as the simple arithmetic average of the nominal long-term interest rates of the three best performing Member States in terms of price stability plus two percentage points was considered in the reports of the Commission and the ECB.
+On this basis, the reference value in the one year period ending in March 2007 was 6.4 %.